CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

     mv CBIOMES MITgcm/mysetups/.
     mkdir MITgcm/mysetups/CBIOMES/build

-Re-running the model solution from :numref:`download-solution` (see :numref:`rerun-alpha-version` for directions) additionally requires air-sea forcing input (96G), initial conditions, grid, etc. input (610M), and observational data to evaluate the accuracy of solutions (25G).

-For the physical oceanography model, these can be downloaded as follows:
+The physical oceanography model input can be downloaded as follows:

 ::